izikeros/blog/content/posts/2022-02-11-pre-ocr-deskewing-and-dewarping-tools.md

 [unproject_text](https://github.com/mzucker/unproject_text) - **Perspective recovery of text using transformed ellipses**.

- It is not exactly dewarping but perspective correction id more than determining document rotation that is why it was place in the dewarping section.
+ It is not exactly dewarping but perspective correction which is why it was placed in the dewarping section.

 Written in Python, it is pretty lightweight: using numpy, scipy, cv2,...